Sign In Register

 Food Environment4.2/10

-Guthrie has an average annual temperature of 63°F (17°C).
+Guthrie enjoys a temperate climate with an average annual temperature of 63°F (17°C).
 Winters average 42°F in January while summers reach 84°F in July.
-Annual precipitation is 23.8 inches.
-The area enjoys 328 sunny days per year.
+The area gets 328 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 23.8 inches (drier than the 38-inch national average).
+The area receives 4.0 inches of snow annually.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 1,778 feet.

 Temperature